 - In Nov.
-2013, the construction of the first indigenous CV started in Dalian, Liaoning Prov. - After May 2018, the CV conducted sea trials near Dalian.
+2013, the construction of the first indigenous CV started in Dalian, Liaoning Prov. - On Doc 17th 2010, the CV conducted sea trials near Dalian.
 The CV passed through Taiwan Strait in Nov.
 2019. - On Dec.
-17th 2019, the CV was named "PLA Naval Ship Shandong" at the ceremony in Sanya, Hainan Prov. - Reportedly CV "Shandong" is expected to be deployed in Sanya, and will operate in the South China Sea - The second indigenous CV is under construction, and the shipyard is reportedly in Shanghai.
+17th 2019, the CV was named "PLA Naval Ship Shandong" at the ceremony in Sanya, Hainan Prov. - Reportedly CV "Shandong" is expected to be deployed in Sanya, and will operate in the South China Sea.
+China launched the third indigenous CV "Fujian", the second indigenous one, in Shanghai in Jun.
+2022 in - addition to the first CV "Liaoning" and above-mentioned second CV Shandong, the first indigenous one.